hoodunit/purescript-payload/README.md

   Payload.launch spec { handlers, guards }
 ```

-API specs can also be hierarchical and guards can be applied to all endpoints below them in the hierarchy.
+Guards can also be applied on parent routes in a hierarchical API spec.
 For an example of this see the [Movies API Example](./examples/movies/Main.purs).

 ## API Documentation

 [API documentation can be found on Pursuit.](https://pursuit.purescript.org/packages/purescript-payload)

-## Examples

-[The hello world example](./examples/hello/Main.purs) and more can be found in the [examples directory](./examples).
-The examples are built and run as part of the project tests.

 ## Building